 One of the biggest mistakes people make working from home is being too flexible with their work hours.
 Just because you’re at home, does not mean you can’t set strict office hours for yourself.
 Wake up on time, set an end time, and stick to it.
 Make sure you make time for a real lunch break in there as well.

 Then, set your availability in your email or slack account to let colleagues know you have designated hours.
 This is ultimately important when you reach the weekend.
 The last thing you want is to have work bleed into dinner time, or into the weekend because you didn’t work within your forty-hour parameters.
 You will thank yourself!

-We are all guilty of wanting to check our phones constantly, especially in a time where we’re trying to stay connected to people during this pandemic.
+We are all guilty of wanting to check our phones constantly, especially in a time when we’re trying to stay connected to people during this pandemic.
 Unless you absolutely need your smartphone for work purposes, it should really be set aside, out of reach.

 You may be surprised how the minutes spent checking social media or personal emails can add up throughout the day.
-That time is crucial to productivity and for your own well being.
+That time is crucial to productivity and for your own well-being.
 So set it on another table, or in another room—when your workday is done, your phone will be all charged up and ready to go for you!

 We want you to be able to have your home and workspace perfect and fit your style.
 If you’re in the market for a new apartment rental, please check out our open units, and contact us for a tour!